Eaton Square

 Eaton Square is a rectangular, residential garden square in London's Belgravia district.
 It is the largest square in London.
 It is one of the three squares built by the landowning Grosvenor family when they developed the main part of Belgravia in the 19th century that are named after places in Cheshire — in this case Eaton Hall, the Grosvenor country house.
 It is larger but less grand than the central feature of the district, Belgrave Square, and both larger and grander than Chester Square.
 The first block was laid out by Thomas Cubitt from 1827.
 In 2016 it was named as the "Most Expensive Place to Buy Property in Britain", with a full terraced house costing on average £17 million — many of such town houses have been converted, within the same, protected structures, into upmarket apartments.

 The six adjoining, tree-planted, central gardens of Eaton Square are Grade II listed on the Register of Historic Parks and Gardens.
 All of the buildings (No.s 1–7, 8-12A, 14–23, 24 and 24a to 48, 51–62, 63–66, Eaton House (No. 66a), 67–71, 72, 73–82, 83–102 and 103–118) are statutorily listed, specifically at Grade II* save as to 1 to 7 and 63 to 66a which are in the mainstream, initial category of grade II.
 No.s 103 to 105 are leased and internally converted into the Belgian Embassy, as is No. 106 for the Bolivian Embassy.

-The red telephone booth, of the "K6" edition outside No. 103, is Grade II listed.
+The K6 red telephone box outside No. 103 is Grade II listed.

 Overview

 The houses in Eaton Square are large, predominantly three-bay-wide buildings, joined in regular terraces in a classical style, with four or five main storeys, plus attic and basement and a mews house behind.
 Most of the houses are faced with white stucco, but some are faced with underlying high-quality brickwork.
 Sides are set 350 ft apart 1615 ft apart.

 As to roads: the whole rectangle is divided into six compartments or zones as it is bisected lengthways by the Victoria or Buckingham Palace approach way to the King's Road which is very diversely and briefly successively named northeast of Sloane Square).
-Crossways it is spanned by four less important roads, all of which change name before during and after their transit across the square.
+Crossways, it is spanned by four less important roads, all of which change name before, during, and after their transit across the square.
 All of the roads while in transit across the square assume the name Eaton Square and most of them are one-way, with no full outer circuit in any one direction permitted or possible.